kubernetes/kubernetes/docs/getting-started-guides/gce.md

 The example below creates a Kubernetes cluster with 4 worker node Virtual Machines and a master Virtual Machine (i.e. 5 VMs in your cluster).
 This cluster is set up and controlled from your workstation (or wherever you find convenient).

+### Before you start
+If you want a simplified getting started experience and GUI for managing clusters, please consider trying [Google Container Engine](https://cloud.google.com/container-engine/) for hosted cluster installation and management.

+If you want to use custom binaries or pure open source Kubernetes, please continue with the instructions below.

 ### Starting a Cluster

 You can install a cluster with one of two one-liners: